paketphp/fram/README.md

 ## Error handling

-Fram does not solve error handling.
+Fram does not register any exception, error or shutdown handlers.
 That is something that needs to be configured outside of the framework.